Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Many of New York’s most iconic attractions are free, but many cost quite a bit of money.
 Depending on the kind of sightseer you are, the CityPASS will either be a colossal waste of money or it’ll save you a bundle.
 I don’t think you really need to go up the Empire State Building (lived there 9 years and still never went up it, in fact, though I finally did check out the Top of the Rock!), but if you disagree with me, a pass may be worth it.

 Besides the museums I listed above which offer free admission on certain days, there are also plenty of always-free attractions… wandering Central Park, riding the Staten Island Ferry, gawking at street art, walking the Brooklyn Bridge, etc., so no matter what your budget is, you can plan an itinerary to match.
+If it’s your first trip to NYC, you’ll likely want to see some of the main sights, but don’t feel the need to see them all.
+Even people who live in New York don’t get around to it!

 Don’t pay full price for a Broadway show